x4121/awscli-update/README.md

 ```

 ### Auto update
-Right now this is only tested on Linux.
+**This is only tested on Linux at the moment.**

+TBD: where does macOS install Python binaries?

 Assuming the `awscli-update` binary is installed in `$HOME/.local/bin`
 (check the location on your machine by running `which awscli-update`),